Self-supervised representation learning from 12-lead ECG data: Materials and methods

-As conventionally done in self-supervised representation learning studies, we use two different evaluation procedures, \textit{linear evaluation} and \textit{finetuning}.
+We restrict ourselves to ECG data at a sampling rate of 100Hz in all cases.
+We pretrain CPC models on input sequences with a length of 10 seconds, all other models (including finetuned CPC models) are trained on input sequences with length of 2.5 seconds.
+During training, subsequences are randomly cropped from the input record.
+During test time while finetuning, we use test-time-augmentation and crop all sequences to a length 2.5 seconds (using a stride of 1.25 seconds) from the original record and take the mean of their respective output probabilities as final prediction, a method which considerably improved the model performance by approximately 0.01 in macro AUC as compared to a naive evaluation \cite{Strodthoff:2020Deep}.
+Both for finetuning and pretraining, we use the AdamW optimizer \cite{loshchilov2019decoupled} with a weight decay of 0.001.
+During pretraining, we optimize the InfoNCE loss \cite{oord2018representation} using a constant learning rate schedule for CPC and the respective contrastive losses with a cosine learning rate schedule for \textit{SimCLR}, \textit{BYOL}, and \textit{SwAV} as described in the original publications.
+During finetuning, we optimize binary crossentropy with a constant learning rate schedule as appropriate for a multi-label classification task and evaluate the model performance based on macro AUC as in \cite{Strodthoff:2020Deep}, computed from the 71 labels on the most finegrained level in \textit{PTB-XL} \cite{Wagner:2020PTBXL}.
+We perform model selection on the validation and select the model with the lowest validation loss during pretraining and highest macro AUC during finetuning.
+We report the respective test set score of the selected best model.
+The source code to reproduce all our experiments is publicly available \cite{implementation}.\\ As conventionally done in self-supervised representation learning studies, we use two different evaluation procedures, \textit{linear evaluation} and \textit{finetuning}.
 The \textit{linear evaluation} protocol aims to assess the quality of the learned representations through the linear separability of the learned representations.
 To this end, we replace the classification head by a single linear layer and freeze all other layers as well as batch normalization statistics.
 Within the \textit{finetuning} protocol, we investigate the usefulness of these representations for downstream tasks, where we unfreeze the classification head as well as all layers of the pretrained model.
-For \textit{CPC}, we found it beneficial to follow a two-step approach during finetuning: In a first step, we finetune just the classification head while keeping the remaining pretrained weights fixed but still updating batch norm statistics.
-We perform model selection using validation set scores and then finetune the entire model at a reduced learning rate using discriminative, i.e.\ layer-dependent learning rates to mitigate the danger of overwriting the information captured during pretraining, where we typically divide models into head, body and stem/encoder and reduce the learning rate by a factor of 10 compared to the respective previous layer group.
+For \textit{CPC}, we found it beneficial to follow a two-step approach during finetuning: In a first step, we finetune just the classification head for 50 epochs while keeping the remaining pretrained weights fixed but still updating batch normalization statistics.
+We perform model selection using validation set scores and then finetune the entire model for 20 epochs at a reduced learning rate using discriminative, i.e.\ layer-dependent learning rates to mitigate the danger of overwriting the information captured during pretraining, where we typically divide models into head, body and stem/encoder and reduce the learning rate by a factor of 10 compared to the respective previous layer group.
 Also in this case, we select the final model based on validation set scores.
+In all other cases, we train models for 100 epochs using a constant learning rate.